supercollider/supercollider/README.md

 Contribute
 ----------

-Development of SuperCollider happens here on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+The development of SuperCollider happens here on GitHub, and we are grateful to the actual community for contributing bugfixes and improvements.
 Read below to learn how you can take part in improving SuperCollider.

 ### [Code of Conduct](CODE_OF_CONDUCT.md)